 These restrictions also apply to all road closures and pacing operations.
-SCDOT reserves the right to suspend a lane closure if any resulting traffic backups are deemed excessive by the Engineer.
+The SCDOT reserves the right to suspend a lane closure if any resulting traffic backups are deemed excessive by the Engineer.
 Maintain all lane closure restrictions as directed by the plans, these special provisions, and the Engineer.

 Installation and maintenance of a lane closure is PROHIBITED when the CONTRACTOR is not actively engaged in work activities specific to the location of the lane closure unless otherwise specified and approved by the Engineer.
 The length of the lane closure shall not exceed the length of roadway anticipated to be subjected to the proposed work activities within the work shift time frame or the maximum lane closure length specified unless otherwise approved by the Engineer.
 Also, the maximum lane closure length specified does not warrant installation of the specified lane closure length when the length of the lane closure necessary for conducting the work activity is less.
 The length and duration of each lane closure, within the specified parameters, shall require approval by the Engineer prior to installation.
-The length and duration of each lane closure impacts generated by a lane closure are deemed excessive or unnecessary.
+The length and duration of each lane closure may be reduced by the

+Engineer if the work zone impacts generated by a lane closure are deemed excessive or unnecessary.